Administrator: Alicia Mumma | Lic. #C06PA0101 (727) 376-2330 staecc@aol.com

 Margarita Suhwiel (EC3 Assistant)

-Hi, my name is Margarita Suhwiel and I am so happy to be the teacher assistant in the Orange Classroom this year.
+Hi, my name is Margarita Suhwiel and I am so happy to be the teacher assistant in the EC3 classroom.
 I was born and raised in Bogota, Colombia.
 I graduated from college and I earned my degree in Advertising.
-I have lived for the past 23 years in Florida.
-I am a mother of two wonderful kids, Aysha (18 years old) who is currently attending USF and my son Jibreel (15 years old) who will be a sophomore at PHUHS.
-We are also parishioners at STA and this will be my 3rd year being a part of STAECC’s wonderful team.
-I am blessed to be part of your child’s fun and educational journey.
-I’m looking forward to a great year!
+I have lived for the past 24 years in Florida.
+I am a mother of two wonderful kids, Aysha, who is 19 years old and currently in her second year at USF, and Jibreel, who is 16 and will be a junior at PHUHS.
+We are also parishioners at STA and this will be my 4th year being part of STAECC’s wonderful team.

 Janine Penland (EC2 Teacher)